-16.10.8 Final
+16.11.4 Semi Final

-- a) In the event of a tied final, the teams shall compete in a Super Over to determine which team is the winner.
-Refer attached Appendix F. - b) If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, the competition winner shall be the team that finished in the higher position in the Super Six stage.
+- If a Semi-Final is tied, the teams shall compete in a Super Over to determine which team progresses to the Final.
+Refer attached Appendix G. - If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, then the team that finished first in its Super Six Group will progress to the final.